nweat/nweat-old-portfolio/_pages/projects.md

 <br><br>

-<h1>Geoink Service</h1>
+<h1>Wafer inking service</h1>
-Developed a React web application where users submit requests to a Spring Boot RESTful Web API responsible for performing  defined manipulations on large amounts of data in an Oracle database.
+Developed a React web application that allows users to upload wafer configuration data.
+The wafer configuration is applied to a wafer map which involves performing manipulations on large amounts of data.
+This process is part of the wafer testing process.
 <figure>
 <a href="images/geoink.png"><img src="images/geoink.png"></a>
-<figcaption>Geoink service Architecture</figcaption>
+<figcaption>Wafer inking service Architecture</figcaption>
 </figure>

 <br><br>